billba/topical/README.md

 Run for each activity dispatched via `topicClass.dispatch()` to the topic instance.

 If you call `this.returnToParent(returnArgs)`, after `onReceive()` ends, the reference to this instance will be deleted and the `returnArgs` will be sent to the parent topic's `onChildReturn()` handler.

-#### `TopicClass.onChildReturn(context: BotContext, instance: TopicInstance, childInstance; TopicInstance)`

-This is the other side of a call to `this.returnToParent(returnArgs)`.
-The reference to the instance deleted, and the instance (with the returnArgs set in `.returnArgs`), is sent via `childInstance`.

-You will need to examine `childInstance.topicName` to determine which child topic is returning.
-If you have multiple children that are instances of the same topic (common for prompts) then you will have to disambiguate the responses. `TextPromptTopicClass`, for example, carries a `name` property for this purpose.

-If you call `this.returnToParent(returnArgs)`, after `onChildReturn()` ends, the reference to this instance will be deleted and the `returnArgs` will be sent to the parent topic's `onChildReturn()` handler.

 ### TopicClass typing